 A group tour means that it is open for other trekkers to join you.
 This means that your group will have varying hiking and fitness abilities.
 All our guides are experts on how to keep the trek moving and happy no matter how fast you hike.

 Private tours are available and priced by party size.

 5 Trekkers: $605 per person

 8 or more Trekkers: $555 per person

 * All our tours are priced in US Dollar.

-This tour includes 2 nights camping and 1 night in a basic three star hotel, Inti Punku (or similar).
+This tour includes 2 nights camping and 1 night in a basic three star hotel, Gringo Bills (or similar) Inti Punku.
 Rooms all include private bathrooms, hot showers and wifi.
 Prices are based on a shared room (Double, Matrimonial or Triple available) and single rooms are available for a $30 US supplement (all solo travelers are given a single room).
 Other hotels are available upon request at the prices listed below.

 Single Room: +$30 pp